Research Methods

 DATA ANALYSIS:

-Unit activity analysis including spike sorting, peristimulus time analysis, interval histogram analysis, synchronization analysis (to stimulus and between recording sites), correlation analysis, frequency analysis of local field potentials (Fourier & wavelet), PCA & ICA, current source density analysis, FIR & IIR filtering methods and many more.
+Recoding signal conditioning, unit activity analysis including spike sorting, peristimulus time analysis, interval histogram analysis, synchronization analysis (to stimulus and between recording sites), spike-field coherence, connectivity analysis (phase relation, Granger causality, transfer entropy), frequency analysis of local field potentials (Fourier & wavelet), PCA & ICA, current source density analysis and many more.

 HISTOLOGY:

-Histological processing of nervous tissue, including standard staining techniques (Nissl, Golgi, COX), use of fluorescent tracers (DiI, DiO, fluoro ruby, fluoro emerald, diamino yelow, etc.) and immunohistochemistry (SMI-32, GFAP, parvalbumine).
+Flourescence digital microscopy, confocal microscopy and STED microscopy; Histological processing of nervous tissue and the cochlea, including standard staining techniques (Nissl, Golgi, COX), use of fluorescent tracers (DiI, DiO, fluoro ruby, fluoro emerald, diamino yelow) and immunohistochemistry (SMI-32, GFAP, parvalbumin).
+In vivo µCT (XtremeCT, Scanco Medical).
+3D reconstructions using data obtained from serial sections, µCT imaging or grinding (using Amira and MatLab).